BIOP/ijp-operetta-importer/README.md

 Activate the `Operetta Importer` update site.

-'''WARNING: This update site override the Grid / Collection stitching plugin.'''
-This is because a bug is not resolved for XY+T datasets
+***WARNING: This update site override the Grid / Collection stitching plugin.*** This is because a bug is not resolved for XY+T datasets